Frederick Douglass Institute

 Application: Applicants must submit application to Ms. Amy Salsgiver.
 Review of applications will continue until available positions are filled.

-- a full curriculum vitae with the appropriate cover letter
+- Full curriculum vitae with the appropriate cover letter.

-- a graduate school transcript (a copy of the original transcript is acceptable)
+- Graduate school transcript (a copy of the original transcript is acceptable).

-- a letter from the dissertation advisor regarding your qualifications for this program
+- Letter from the dissertation advisor regarding your qualifications for this program.

-- a letter from at least two additional references regarding your experience and ability (if you had teaching experience, these letters should include information relative to that experience)
+- Letter from at least two additional references regarding your experience and ability (if you had teaching experience, these letters should include information relative to that experience).